hoalexander44/MomentumTeamWebsite/Blogs/RaviPatelBlog.md

 Upcoming: Start refining enviorments and start production on assets for levels

 ### Week 4
+Task Comleted: Finished making damage numbers for hits

+Number of hours: 3

+Positives: I was able to create a set of numbers that would appear for the player if they hit an enemy

+Negitives: Not able to make a "custom font" but found an alternative solution

+Upcoming: Start creating assets for the levels
 ### Week 5

 ### Week 6